THE PLACEMENT TEST for SS21

-Take the written placement test (approximately for 60-70 minutes) any time during this week.
-The link to the test will be available from August 17 (8:00 am) to August 21 (11:59 pm).
+Take the written placement test (approximately for 60-70 minutes) by the given expiration date.
+The link will be sent via email.
 You must complete the test in one session and cannot retake it once completed.

 Based on the results of your placement test, the Program will decide the course that is right for you.
 If you must register before the placement test is administered, the Program may recommend a course that you could tentatively register based on the information you provide via the survey and in consultation with Ms. Cindy Walter (firstname.lastname@example.org), our academic advisor.
 However, you still need to take the placement test on the dates scheduled above.
 You may be asked to switch to a different course based on your test results, as well as based on your performance during the first week of classes.
 Please note that you cannot enroll in a course that is either above or below your demonstrated Japanese proficiency level, and this Program policy will be strictly reinforced.

 If you have any questions, please contact Professor Akiko Imamura (email@example.com), the Japanese Language Program Coordinator.

 We look forward to welcoming you to the Program this fall!